Museums In Sri Lanka You Must Visit With Your Friends

 4. Sri Dalada Museum

 The Sri Dalada Museum is part of the Temple of the Tooth, or Sri Dalada Maligawa, in Kandy.
-The Buddhist temple, which is a World Heritage Site, houses the Sacred Tooth Relic believed to have belonged to Lord Buddha.
+The Buddhist temple, which is a UNESCO World Heritage Site, houses the Sacred Tooth Relic believed to have belonged to Lord Buddha.

 The Sri Dalada Museum, a relatively new addition to the Temple, is perfect for a mind- enriching tour on Sri Lanka’s history, particularly the local Buddhist history, and can be found in the Aluth Maligawa wing.